 - BBA in Accounting and Finance

 - BBA in e-Business

+- BBA in Entrepreneurship

 - BBA in Human Resource Management

 - BBA in International Business

+- BBA in Management

 - BBA in Marketing

 Bachelor of Business Administration in Accounting and Finance

 Accounting and finance is a dynamic business sector that offers significant potential for professional growth.
 Financing forms the basis of any commercial venture and financial planning, monitoring and accounting is an essential business function of any organization.
 Developing an understanding of how financial institutions operate and the frameworks in which they work is an important platform for a career in the sector.